rclone/rclone/docs/content/commands/rclone_serve_dlna.md

 Use `--name` to choose the friendly server name, which is by default "rclone (hostname)".

+Use `--announce-interval` to specify the interval at which SSDP server announce devices and services.
+Larger active announcement intervals help keep the multicast domain clean, this value does not affect unicast responses to `M-SEARCH` requests from other devices.

 Use `--log-trace` in conjunction with `-vv` to enable additional debug logging of all UPNP traffic.